LuisGC/blog/content/blog/2020/02/fosdem-2020.md

 featuredpath = "TBD"
 +++

-It has been almost a month since I returned from another intense and thought-provoking weekend in Brussels, although it still feels like it was just yesterday.
-I couldn't write this before, I have had a busy month both at work and at home.
+It has been more than a month since I returned from another intense and thought-provoking weekend in Brussels, although it still feels like it was just yesterday.
+I couldn't write this before, as I have been quite busy both at work and at home.

 {{< image classes="image lateral" src="/img/FOSDEM-2020-tower.png" title="FOSDEM 2020 poster" >}}